 Yes.
-Many times the Division of Child & Family Services (DCFS) feels that a certain child may do better in a single parent home.
+Many times the Division of Child & Family Services (DCFS) feels that a certain child may do better in a single-parent home.
 DCFS by policy gives preference to a family with two parents, but they really are looking for a home that they feel can meet the child’s needs.

 Here’s a beautiful example of a family brought together by adoption:

-The Williams family loves playing games together, and room around their kitchen table just got a bit tighter since they adopted 12-year-old Dominic.
+The Williams family loves playing games together, and the room around their kitchen table just got a bit tighter since they adopted 12-year-old Dominic.

 “I happened to see Wednesday’s Child, and Dominic was the Wednesday’s Child,” said Terrie Williams, Dominic’s mom.
 He was a little boy with special needs, but his biggest need was a loving home “He was bowling and a sweet all-around kid,” Williams said.